akmojahid/akmojahid/README.md

 # Hi, I'm Mojahid 👋

-👨‍💻 I’m a passionate software engineer, constantly learning and practicing to strengthen my expertise in backend development.
+👨‍💻 I’m a passionate software Programmer, constantly learning and practicing to strengthen my expertise in backend development.
 My journey in coding has equipped me with a solid foundation in:

 - **Node.js** & **Express.js** 🚀
 - **Python** & **Django** 🐍